nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 }
 ~~~

-Now all we need to do to trace an Extension on a client environment is add either `?trace` or `&trace` to the end of the URL in the address bar (note the presence of `?` and `&` - you'll be using ampersand when you've already got a query string, and the question mark when you don't - but I assume you know this).
-At that point the console logging will styles as it was before.
+Now all we need to do to trace an Extension on a client environment is add either `?trace` or `&trace` to the end of the URL in the address bar (note the presence of `?` and `&` - you'll be using ampersand when you've already got a query string, and the question mark when you don't - but I assume you know this already).
+At that point the console logging will be styled as it was before.

-This means that we can ask a customer to do that for us and simply send us an extract or screenshot of the logging.
+This updated functionality means that we can ask a customer to do that for us and simply send us an extract or screenshot of the logging.

-Here's what it looks like on one of our live test tenants, **note the page URL**.
+Here's what it looks like on one of our live test tenants, **note the page URL**:

 ![Styling Console Logging extension - styled logging simplified](/img/StylingConsoleLogging10.png)

 I've begun to implement this across the entirety of our SPFx Extensions projects/solutions.
-I'm using differing `trace` tokens so that I can toggle each Extension into trace mode quickly and in isolation to each other by making them more verbose.
+I'm using differing `trace...` tokens in each project so that I can toggle each Extension into trace mode quickly and in isolation of each other by making them more verbose.
 I am also applying different colours to each so that they can be picked out when they're not isolated.

-Toggling two different Extensions into trace mode together is now trivial, e.g. URL: `https://[tenantName].sharepoint.com/sites/[siteName]?traceImprovedConsoleLoggingApplicationCustomizer&traceMenuStylingOverrideApplicationCustomizer`.
+Toggling two different Extensions into trace mode together is now trivial using the page URL, e.g: `https://[tenantName].sharepoint.com/sites/[siteName]?traceImprovedConsoleLoggingApplicationCustomizer&traceMenuStylingOverrideApplicationCustomizer`.

 Clean.
 Efficient.
 Extensible... just the way I like it!